CompGenLabUB/CAPTVRED/docs/readme_DOCUMENTATION_virwaste.md

 Minimum average quality, reads with average quality (after trimming) below this will be discarded.
-BBDuk, by default has no threshold value (maq=0), in this pipeline, it is set to 10.
+BBDuk, by default has no threshold value (maq=0), for CAPTVRED, threshold is set to 10.

 (Remember that you can [modify any of the parameters](#configuration-file) in the config file or directly from the command line.)